Donald And Melania Trump Are ‘Most Shockingly Cruelest’ Couple Ever To Occupy White House, Columnist Claims

 — New York Daily News (@NYDailyNews) November 17, 2018

 Stasi’s anger wasn’t just reserved for Melania.
-She also listed all the instances of Donald Trump showing cruelty, from throwing paper towels at hurricane survivors in Puerto Rico to mocking a disabled reporter during the 2016 campaign.
+She also listed all the instances of Donald Trump showing cruelty, from throwing paper towels at hurricane survivors in Puerto Rico, to mocking a disabled reporter during the 2016 campaign.